 Its many uses have earned it a name in Arabic which means “seed of blessing.”
 In Islam, it is regarded as one of the greatest of the healing medicines available and is listed as a natural drug in the “Medicine of the Prophet (Muhammad).”
 The Prophet Muhammad is said to have counseled someone, while traveling, to crush the seeds, add a little oil, and place the mixture in the nostrils with the comment that “This black cumin is healing for all diseases except death.”

-Reported internal uses for black cumin seed oil (for your information only).
+INTERNAL CONSUMPTION: Reported internal uses for Black Cumin Seed Oil (for your information only).
 Black Cumin seed oil, ingested, has been used as a digestive aid (flatulence, colic, indigestion, and constipation), as a medicine for colds, asthma, bronchitis, deep coughs, headaches, toothaches, and infections.
 Black Cumin is also used traditionally for circulatory ailments, to strengthen the urinary system and aid in the removal of toxins and excess fluids.
 This oil is also used as an immune stimulant, and to clear lymphatic congestion.
 It is listed in many texts as a nervine for the relief of nervous exhaustion, tiredness, debility, insomnia, lethargy, and migraine headaches.
-I have no experience with the internal consumption of black cumin oil.
+I have no experience with the internal consumption of Black Cumin Oil.
 It is recommended by some in protocols for hepatitis.

 The presence of beta-sitosterol, an anti-tumor sterol, gives credence to its traditional use in treating abscesses and tumors of the abdomen, eyes, and liver.
 Studies show that black cumin is effective in treating opioid dependence.
 Researchers at the Kimmel Cancer Center in Philadelphia have used that one ingredient, thymoquinone, to block pancreatic cancer cell growth and killed the cells by enhancing the process of programmed cell death (apoptosis).
 These studies are in the very early stages, but are showing great promise, perhaps as a preventative for those at risk for cancer.